jekhokie/jekhokie.github.io/_posts/2017-06-23-aws-lambda-part-1-using-serverless-framework.markdown

 layout: post
 title:  "AWS Lambda - Part 1: Using Serverless Framework"
 date:   2017-06-23 19:04:21 -0400
-categories: nodejs aws lambda serverless nodejs
+categories: nodejs aws lambda serverless
 ---
 Tutorial to document the steps to create an [AWS Lambda](https://aws.amazon.com/lambda/) function using the [Serverless Framework](https://github.com/serverless/serverless) for NodeJS using the